+(b) If $f^*=0$ and $\y^*-\r \neq \0$, then, $\u_j$ and $\u_i$ do not form an edge of the polytope and the hyperplane contains either a $k$-face if less than $d$ vertices are on the hyperplane or a facet if at least $d$ vertices are on the hyperplane.

-If for at least one of $\u_k$, $k=1,\ldots,n$, inequality (\ref{uCheck}) does not hold, then we need to be a little bit more careful.
-Note that the middle point between $\u_j$ and $\u_i$ is $\frac{\u_j +\u_i}{2}$, which is also the vector from the origin to the middle point of $\u_j$ and $\u_i$.
-Therefore, for a row vector\footnote{If $ \frac{\u_j +\u_i}{2}=0$, then, according to Lemma \ref{zNeo}, $\{\u_i, \u_j\}$ is not an edge and will not considered further.}
+(c) If $f^*>0$, then, $\u_j$ and $\u_i$ does not form an edge of the polytope and the hyperplane does not form a $k$-face or a facet of the polytope. \end{theorem} \begin{proof} Denote the middle point between $\u_j$ and $\u_i$ as a {\bf row vector} $\r=[r_1,r_2, \ldots,r_d]=\frac{\u_j +\u_i}{2}$, which is also the vector from the origin to the middle point of $\u_j$ and $\u_i$.
+Therefore, for a {\bf row vector}\footnote{If $ \frac{\u_j +\u_i}{2}=\0$, then, according to Lemma \ref{zNeo}, $\{\u_i, \u_j\}$ is not an edge and will not be considered further.}